-The Addiction Medicine Exam is right around the corner this October.
+The Addiction Medicine Exam is right around the corner.
 Are you ready?

 Test your knowledge with two more free addiction medicine questions from the BoardVitals test bank.
 These are in addition to the addiction medicine practice questions we recently posted.